 Evidence suggests wearing eyeglasses with bifocal or progressive multifocal lenses may slow the progression of nearsightedness in some children.
 Although studies show glasses are not the most effective method listed, any effort committed to helping relieve a child’s worsening vision is what matters.
 The technology in multi-focal eyeglasses magnifies the power in lenses, reducing focusing fatigue during reading and other close work, a problem that may contribute to increasing myopia.

 Atropine drops are a daily-use prescription eye drop shown to have impressive results.
-Since research links nearsightedness in children to focusing fatigue, investigators have looked into using atropine to disable the eye’s focusing mechanism to control myopia.
-Usually prescribed at a very low dosage, tropical atropine is used to dilate the pupil and temporarily paralyze and completely relax the eyes’ focusing mechanism.
+Nearsightedness in children is linked to focusing fatigue, so investigators have looked into using atropine to disable the eye’s focusing mechanism.
+This would control the myopia.
+Topical atropine is used to dilate the pupil and temporarily relax the eyes’ focusing mechanism.
+It is usually prescribed in very small doses.
 However, additional research has shown that the control of myopia effects do not continue after the first year of treatment, and that short-term use of atropine may not control nearsightedness significantly in the long run.